AymericFerreira/spineReconstruction/README.md

+Note that this project should be superseeded by this other project : https://github.com/SaghatelyanLab/3DSpineReconstructionAndAnalysis
+In this new project, we consider the whole dendrite as well as the dendritic spines, for indidividual dendritic spines the result can be less precise but it uses a 3D segmentation compare to 2D segmentation.
+There is not anymore a parameter for every 2D plan and I think that it makes more sense.
+Also we provide a very nice analysis pipeline.
+We also dropped support of PyMesh that was difficult to install in favor of Trimesh, ...

 A collection of python scripts to extract objects from microscopic images and reconstruct the object in 3 dimensions.
 It's also possible to calculate some metrics on the reconstructed objects.